-Agricultural land: Land that is used directly or indirectly in the production of agricultural products including cropland, grassland, rangeland, pasture and other land on which agricultural products or livestock are produced and resource concerns may be addressed.
-It may include cropped woodland, marshes, incidental areas included in the agricultural operation, and other types of land used for production of livestock.
+Agricultural land: Land that is used directly or indirectly in the production of Agricultural products including cropland, grassland, rangeland, pasture and other land on which Agricultural products or livestock are produced and resource concerns may be addressed.
+It may include cropped woodland, marshes, incidental areas included in the agricultural operation, and other types of land used for production of livestock (DAWE).

-Agricultural practices: Specific methods including tillage system, planting, application practices for fertilizers and crop protectants, harvesting and other cropping practices that are applied to grow and harvest annual or perennial crops for food, animal feed, forage, fiber, oilseed and other agricultural products.
+Agricultural practices: Specific methods including tillage system, planting, application practices for fertilisers and crop protectants, harvesting and other cropping practices that are applied to grow and harvest annual or perennial crops for food, animal feed, forage, fiber, oilseed and other Agricultural products.

-Agricultural products: Crops for food, animal feed, forage, fiber, oilseed, medicine, cultural practices, fermentation products, or fuel, livestock and livestock products, including, but not limited to, field crops, fruits, vegetables, nuts, grains, horticultural specialties, cattle, sheep, hogs, goats, horses, poultry, furbearing animals, milk, eggs and furs.
+Agricultural products: Crops for food, animal feed, forage, fiber, oilseed, medicine, cultural practices, fermentation products, or fuel, livestock and livestock products.
+These products include (but are not limited to) grains and flours, fresh and processed fruits and vegetables, meat and meat products, dairy products, natural fibres, sugar and wine (ABS 2018).

-Agricultural waste: Refers to solid waste that is generated by the rearing of animals or the production and harvest of agricultural products.
-This may include, but is not limited to, poultry and livestock manure and residual materials in liquid or solid form generated from the production and marketing of poultry, livestock, furbearing animals, other livestock products and crop residues from row crops and permanent crops.
+Agricultural waste: Refers to solid waste that is generated by the rearing of animals or the production and harvest of Agricultural products.
+This may include, but is not limited to, poultry and livestock manure and residual materials in liquid or solid form generated from the production and marketing of poultry, livestock, furbearing animals, other livestock products and crop residues from row crops and permanent crops (DAWE).